-- 1. Buildings in Parcel 17 shall be limited to a maximum height of 3 stories.
+- Buildings in Parcel 17 shall be limited to a maximum height of 3 stories.
 Commercial uses in Parcel 17 shall be limited to neighborhood commercial uses in a neo-traditional design. - 2.
-Uses in Parcel 19 shall be limited to retail sales, neighborhood convenience, eating establishments (including drive through), banks, business service establishments, hotels, health services, dry cleaners, chapels, offices, clinics, personal service establishments, and multi-family.
+Land Uses in Parcel 19 shall be allowable uses within the PDMU district as identified in the Manatee County Land Development Code as of the date of the adopting PDMU Zoning Ordinance with the exception of manufacturing, flea markets, junkyards, manufactured homes parks, and warehousing.
 All multi-family buildings shall maintain a minimum setback of 75 feet from any commercial building or its associated loading or service area.